shanto-DevX/Learn-php-for_webDevlopment/Notes/note.md

 ![alt text](image-4.png)

 - Get Request
-  - Request visible in the address bra
+  - Request visible in the address bar
   - less secure Requests
   - mostly used get data from the server & Fetch Data
 - Post Request
-  - Request is not visible in the address bra
+  - Request is not visible in the address bar
   - secure
   - used Create and update Operations on server
 - Delete Request